 Once you have sufficiently covered the entire surface with your flood coat, you will begin the process of popping air bubbles.
 The best tool for removing bubbles is a small propane torch.
 Hold the flame approximately 6 to 10 inches away from the table top and quickly sweep across the entire surface using an ironing motion.
 You will immediately see the bubbles start to pop.
 Do this until all the bubbles are gone from the surface of your table.

 After applying your final coat, the product should be kept in a clean, dust-free environment at a minimum of 75-80° F degrees.
 The product takes approximately 12-14 hours to dry to the touch.
-However, the product should not be put to any use for at least three days which will allow it to achieve sufficient hardness to resist scratching.
+However, the product should not be put into any use for at least three days which will allow it to achieve sufficient hardness to resist scratching.
 At temperatures below 75 F, the product will take longer to cure and might not cure to complete hardness.

 *Important Handling & Care Information*

 The Table Top Epoxy is resilient, but can still be scratched by sharp or rough edges.
 Because of its nature, scratches on epoxy are unnoticeable.
 It is always highly recommended to use a cutting board just as with any other countertop if you are preparing any food on the surface.
 For the longest life, this product must have coasters and placemats used at all times when putting extremely hot items on it.
 It cannot be treated like granite or tile in regards to heat.
 The peak resistance is 135 degrees after a couple of months of curing.
 We highly recommend using coasters and placemats at all times or else hot plates or cups might leave a slight imprint on the surface.
-Never put a hot pan directly onto the epoxy!
+Never put a hot pan or skillet on the stove or oven directly onto the epoxy!
 Use Caution when using products containing a red dye or other colored dyes as they can stain the epoxy.

 After becoming familiar with the proper application procedures, you’re ready to move on to advanced techniques.
 Please do not hesitate to reach out to our support team if you have any questions.